dbinfrago/openstation-docs/README.md

 ### Lead times for Breaking Changes

-Depending on the type of breaking change and the data portal you choose, these are the lead times from announcement to implementation :
+Depending on the type of breaking change and the data portal you choose, these are the lead times from announcement to implementation:

+**Important: These lead times only apply after the API's beta phase has ended.
+Until then, we might implement breaking changes on shorter notice.**

 |                    | Changes to the data model | Changes to the API / Transport Layer |
 |--------------------|--|--|